Tuesday, February 10, 2026

-Some people live in a hectic world, and their minds can and will race as fast as that world they live in.
+Some people live in a hectic world, and their minds can and will race as fast as that world does.

 Some people are born with ADHD (Attention Deficit Hyperactivity Disorder), or ADD (Attention Deficit Disorder), which gives way to a noisy mind.